-An unnamed redoubt (Fort Wood ?) was located on "Coal Hill" in the Duquesne Heights area, site now behind the Duquesne Incline (1877) upper station, in the block bounded by Virginia Ave., Oneida, Meridan, and Sycamore Streets.
+An unnamed redoubt (Fort Wood ?) was located on "Coal Hill" in the Duquesne Heights area, site now behind the Duquesne Incline (1877) upper station, in the block bounded by Virginia Ave., Oneida, Meridan, and West Sycamore Streets.
 No remains.

-An unnamed redoubt was located at the mouth of Saw Mill Run, at the north end of present-day Fingal Street near Reese Street.
+An unnamed redoubt was located overlooking the mouth of Saw Mill Run, at the north end of present-day Fingal Street near Reese Street.
 Site now housing and a radio station.
 No remains.
 A supporting battery was located just south, site now a graded terrace and fill deposit behind (west of) a ballfield on Bradley Street.
 Possible trenchwork trace remains.